 Node.JS has an important application with this term.
 It basically means Input and Output and is generally considered for accessing any feature which is present in the outer environment of the program or the application.
 It is generally loaded to the machine memory so that the concerned program can be made to run in a very reliable manner.

-Generally, the existence of multiple threads leads to a system which is often loaded with the tasks that generally engage the precious cycles on the scheduling of thread.
-This is exactly what that add latency and impose a strict upper limit on the scalability.
+Generally, the existence of multiple threads leads to a system that is often loaded with the tasks that generally engage the precious cycles on the scheduling of threads.
+This is exactly what adds latency and imposes a strict upper limit on the scalability.

 It is basically a file that generally provides information on the important tasks that are to be executed in the server environment at different levels.
 It should be initiated prior to any effect in the server domain.
 Generally, the events are defined as the process of grabbing the port on the server.

-http module is used for web based operations.
+An HTTP module is used for web-based operations.

 fs module provides both synchronous as well as asynchronous methods.